petermarshall878/dev-fundamentals/HackerYou.md

 - Slow lookup: need to iterate through the list to find a specific node
 - They do use more memory than arrays because of the pointers

+We can also add a 'previous' field to allow traversal in both directions, and a 'tail' property to our Linked List implementation to keep track of the last element of the list if needed.

 For our next data structure, similar to linked lists, we will deal with nodes and pointers again to next nodes...